EvAvKein/hive_libft_plus/README.md

 # LIBFT_PLUS

-My complete utility library for studies at 42 Network's Hive Helsinki 🐝
+My complete utility library for C projects at 42 Network's Hive Helsinki 🐝

 > [!TIP]
 > If you're at a 42 school: It's genuinely so much better to ask fellow students instead of reading online solutions ✨